revathskumar/blog.revathskumar.com/_posts/2017-05-31-setup-ava-for-testing-react-components.md

 }
 ```

-## Adding mocked browser envionment
+## Adding mocked browser environment

-Unlike other libraries React need browser enviornment for `ReactDOM.render` and simulate events.
+Unlike other libraries React need browser environment for `ReactDOM.render` and simulate events.
-We will use `browser-env` to add mocked browser envionment. `browser-env` will add variables like `window`, `document` etc to the global namespace.
+We will use `browser-env` to add mocked browser environment. `browser-env` will add variables like `window`, `document` etc to the global namespace.

 Install the `browser-env` using